deepend-dev/pab-tf-aws-network-hub/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Hub and Spoke Architecture with AWS Transit Gateway - Terraform Module
+# AWS Hub and Spoke Architecture with AWS Transit Gateway - Terraform Module - TEST

 [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is a network hub that you can use to interconnect your VPCs and on-premises networks.
 With it, you can create hub and spoke architectures to control how your VPCs and on-prem resources communicate between them.
 In addition, you can centralize different services - like traffic inspection or the connection to VPC endpoints - and therefore avoid extra costs by overprovisioning those services.